zerodevapp/zerodev-docs/docs/use-wallets/use-session-keys.md

 })
 ```

-### Client creating and registering the session key
+### Agent registering the session key with the owner

-The client first creates a public-private key pair.
+The agent first creates a public-private key pair.
 With Viem, it looks like this:

 ```javascript
 const { LocalAccountSigner } = require("@alchemy/aa-core")